redpen-cc/redpen-doc/source/configuration.rst

 RedPen has a single configuration file, which contains all the settings RedPen require to work with different types of input documents.
 The main configuration file is an xml file with a root element of "redpen-conf".
 Within this element there are two sub elements named "validators" and "symbols".

-In order to match the default validators and character settings to a target language such as Japanese or English, we can specify a **lang** attribute in the **redpen-conf** element to override the default character settings.
+In order to match the default validators and character settings to a target language, such as Japanese or English, we can specify a **lang** attribute in the **redpen-conf** element to override the default character settings.

 The **validators** section specifies which validators are to be loaded by RedPen.
 Each **validator** within this section can have their property values overriden.